modelscope/Katz/artifact_evaluation.md

 ### 1. Generate Test Images

-Run the following command to generate images with different configurations.
+We have cached the generated images.
+Generating all images will take hours.
+You can run the following command to generate images with different configurations.

 ```bash
 # Generate images with Katz (1 ControlNet, 2 LoRAs example)